-Dr. Dietz, age 56, has served as a member of our Board since January 2016.
-Dr. Dietz is currently chairman and CEO of Waypoint Holdings, LLC, a diversified financial-holdings and services company.
-Previously, Dr. Dietz was co-CEO and then CEO and a director of Pacific Growth Equities, LLC, a San Francisco-based investment bank and institutional brokerage firm from 2004 to 2009, when the firm was acquired by Wedbush Securities.
+Dr. Dietz, age 57, has served as a member of our Board since January 2016.
+Dr. Dietz is currently chairman and CEO of Waypoint Holdings, LLC, a diversified financial holdings and services company.
+Previously, Dr. Dietz was co-CEO and then CEO and a director of Pacific Growth Equities, LLC, a San Francisco based investment bank and institutional brokerage firm from 2004 to 2009, when the firm was acquired by Wedbush Securities.
 Dr. Dietz served as head of the investment banking division at Wedbush until November 2010.
-Prior to taking the CEO role at Pacific Growth, Dr. Dietz served as the company's director of equities research and was an award-winning biotechnology and biopharmaceutical analyst.
+Prior to taking the CEO role at Pacific Growth, Dr. Dietz served as the company's director of equities research and was an award winning biotechnology and biopharmaceutical analyst.
 He joined Pacific Growth in 1993.
 Previously, he was a member of the research faculty in the Department of Medicine, University of California, San Francisco and the VA Medical Center.
-Dr. Dietz is currently Chairman of Eiger Biopharmaceuticals, Inc. (Nasdaq: EIGR) and privately held AgBiome, LLC.
-He also serves as a director and member of the compensation committee and audit committee of Paratek Pharmaceuticals (Nasdaq: PRTX) and several other private companies.
+Dr. Dietz is currently Chairman of Eiger Biopharmaceuticals, Inc. (Nasdaq: EIGR), serves as a director and member of the compensation committee and audit committee of Paratek Pharmaceuticals (Nasdaq: PRTK) and also serves on the boards of several private companies.
 Dr. Dietz previously served as a director of Transcept Pharmaceuticals, Inc. (Nasdaq: TSPT).
-Dr. Dietz holds a Ph.D. in molecular biology and biochemistry from Washington University, St. Louis, and was a National Science Foundation Post-Doctoral Fellow.
+Dr. Dietz holds a Ph.D. in molecular biology and biochemistry from Washington University, St. Louis, and was a National Science Foundation Post Doctoral Fellow